Shop

 • Wool throws, hand woven in Wales

 More widely, Beltane is the Gaelic May Day festival celebrating fertility and new growth.
 As a festival, it has mostly died out since the mid-20th century, but some customs continue today, and in many places, it is being revived as a cultural event.
 Even a Dr Who (Tom Baker) programme was based on Beltane.
 The Beltane fires that are traditionally observed represented purification and the banishing of disease and the ceremonies are extravagant with music costume and dancing.
-There is still a Beltane Fire Society in existence, based in Edinburgh Scotland - click here to go to the Beltane Society.
+There is still a Beltane Fire Society in existence, based in Edinburgh Scotland.

 Celebration Days and Festivals in Wales

 Here in Wales, history tells us that Nos Galan, May Day’s Eve was even more important than May Day itself.
 It was one of the three great ‘spirit nights’ (ysbrydnos) of the year.
-These were thought to be the three nights of the year that the veil to the spirit world was at its thinnest and people would use this to foretell who their true love would be.
-(The other two ysbrydnos nights being St John’s Eve (24th June) and Halloween (31st October).
+These were thought to be the three nights of the year that the veil to the spirit world was at its thinnest.
+The three Ysbryd Nos are;

 Calan Mai - Calan Hâf

-Calan Mai - May Day - 1st May
+Calan Mai - May Day.
+May Day celebrations

 Winter and Summer Mock Fights